Let America Be America Again

 And make America again!

-Hughes masterfully employs anaphora, the repetition of a word or phrase at the beginning of successive clauses, to create a powerful rhythmic effect and emphasize key ideas.
-The repeated phrase “Let America be America again” serves as a refrain, driving home the poem’s central plea.
-Similarly, the repeated use of “I am” establishes a strong sense of collective identity and solidarity.
+Anaphora, the repetition of a word or phrase at the beginning of successive clauses, is a cornerstone of this poem’s structure and emotional impact.
+The repeated phrase “Let America be America again” acts as a powerful refrain, driving home the central plea for national renewal.
+Consider its use in the opening:

 I am the poor white, fooled and pushed apart,